Finding your ancestor in military records can help fill in missing facts for your

 more complete your application is, the better your chances to obtaining your family ancestry documents.

-The p documents.
 The processing of the application is free.
-When sending in your
+When sending in your packet, Always

-for military discharge that helps assist the secretaries of the Armed Forces in
+discharge that helps assist the secretaries of the Armed Forces in issuing an appropriate

 NA13705 may be sent to you by the military service department if you are requesting